-Understanding Pharmaceutical Quality by Design: 31 This review clarifies the concept of al Quality by pharmaceutical Quality by Design [QbD].
-In this article, they have given process parameters and quality attributes for pharmaceutical unit operations.
+Understanding Pharmaceutical Quality by Design: 31 This review clarifies the concept of quality attributes for pharmaceutical unit operations.
 This gives us an idea of selection of process parameters and quality attributes for even basic operations used in industry and laboratory.
 Here, the parameters have been mentioned for Roller compaction/chilsonation and Extrusion-Spheronisation.
 Table 15 and 16